 The environment, and your imagination, plays an important role in unearthing the history of sculpture.
 Learn sculpture inside and out—or better said, indoors and outdoors!—at these two important Milwaukee institutions.

 This tour, inspired by Milwaukee Writing Project teaching strategies and grounded in the Six Traits of Writing framework, introduces the Museum as a place of inspiration for writing.
-After receiving their own Museum journal/sketchbooks, students look closely at works of art, using a variety of writing skills, developing a descriptive word bank, and practing “low stakes” writing..
+After receiving their own Museum journal/sketchbooks, students look closely at works of art, using a variety of writing skills, developing a descriptive word bank, and practicing “low stakes” writing.

-Young writers and artists use the Museum as inspiration for first person narrative writing or sketch in this one-day, statewide conference.
-Through brainstorming, drafting, revising, led by experienced teachers and working with peers, they produce a finished manuscript or sketch that is then published.
-The Museum collaborates with the Kettle Moraine School District for this special program.
+Young writers and artists use the Museum as inspiration for first-person narrative writing or artwork in this daylong, statewide conference.
+Through brainstorming, drafting, revising, and working with teachers and peers, they produce a finished manuscript or artwork that is then published.
+The Museum collaborates with the Kettle Moraine School District for this program.

 A visit to the Herzfeld Print, Drawing, and Photography Study Center offers a special opportunity to get up-close and personal with works on paper.
 Create a custom list or choose from the following themes: African American artists; architecture; figures and portraits; history and techniques of photography; history and techniques of printmaking; Latin American artists; modern and contemporary art; mythology; natural sciences; and women artists.

 Prepare your Visual Arts Classic team with a workshop at the Museum.
 Students will explore the history and context of works of art that either relate to or are by artists in the competition theme.
 (Please note: Many, but not all of the artists in the theme are represented in the Museum’s Collection.)